arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 Note: some tests are skipped due to different hardware configuration.
 For example some tests are using Telemetry-Solution ustress micro-benchmarks which are tuned for Neoverse platform(s) only.

-## WindowsPerf stress testing script
+## WindowsPerf Stress Testing Script

 Having properly setup the Python unit tests using the instructions above all you need to do is to run: